intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

 cd nlp-training-and-inference-openvino/question-answering-bert-qat
 ```
-## Docker images
-Build docker images to store in local image registry or pull image from Azure Marketplace.
-Please follow either Option i or Option ii

-   - Option i.
-Steps to build images locally.

-      Start a local registry (you can use any string for `<registry_name>` e.g. qat_docker_registry)

-       ```
-       docker run -d -p 5000:5000 --restart=always --name <registry_name>  registry:2
-       ```

-      Build docker image.
-Please edit the `docker-compose.yaml` file for `<registry>` tag with the local or private registry address.
-If using local registry, edit it to "localhost:5000"

-      ```
-      cd dockerfiles
-      docker compose build
-      ```

-      Push the image to the local image registry

-      ```
-      docker compose push openvino_optimum
-      cd ..
-      ```

-   - Option ii.
-Images to be pulled from Azure Marketplace

-        Subscribe to the images mentioned below
-        To be updated with screenshots once we know the name and place of the images
-        Subscribed images from Azure Marketplace will get stored onto your private registry

-        Create a kubectl secret for the private registry where the images are stored onto.

-        ```
-        kubectl create secret docker-registry <secret_name>
-            --docker-server <registry_name>.azurecr.io
-            --docker-email <your_email>
-            --docker-username=<service_principal_id>
-            --docker-password <your_password>
-        ```

-        Edit the `helmchart/qat/values.yaml` with the secret name for the imagePullSecrets field with the <secret_name> as above.

-        Edit the `helmchart/qat/values.yaml` with the <registry_name> for repo_name field

 ## Modify helmchart/qat/values.yaml
-  * Replace <registry_name> under 'image:' with the user's private registry path or with the 'localhost:5000' for the local registry name.
   * Replace <current_working_gitfolder> under 'mountpath:' with the current working repo directory.
 ### **Note:**
   Relative paths do not work with Helm.